 - Reduce stress.
 The stress hormone corticosteroid can suppress the effectiveness of the immune system.
 Yoga, meditation or any other practice that reduces your stress levels will be beneficial.

-- Boosting Immune System, ATP production and Cellular Voltage through FSM Frequency Specific Microcurrent Treatments at our clinic (note: current availability is limited)
+- Boosting Immune System, ATP production and Cellular Voltage through FSM Frequency Specific Microcurrent Treatments at our center (note: current availability is limited)

 For an excellent overview of the virus, how it’s spread and more ideas on how to minimize the risk of infection, read How to Survive the Virus.

 “Harmful Interactions of Non-Essential Heavy Metals with Cells of the Innate Immune System” by A.J.
 Theron, G.R.
 Tintinger and R. Anderson.
 Journal of Clinical Toxicology.